Static Analysis

 Typescript

 Typescript's main goal as a language extension to Javascript is to provide typechecking and static analysis.
 These features are built into the default compiler tsc.
-As such, most frontend issues in your Mountaineer project are typically caught when we compile your typescript code with poetry run build or progressively with runserver or watch.
+As such, most frontend issues in your Mountaineer project are typically caught when we compile your typescript code with uv run build or progressively with runserver or watch.
 However there are some cases where you don't want to perform a full build, like in CI where you just want to validate the current state of your project.

 npm install typescript --save-dev